 There is a file in the root of the WordPress directory called ‘.htaccess’, that controls how files are served.
 It is not advisable to remove any code from this file, but you can add code to enhance its functionality.

-Right click on it and select ‘view/edit’ option to download a copy of the file to your system and open it in notepad.
+Right-click on it and select the ‘view/edit’ option to download a copy of the file to your system and open it in notepad.

-Add the code below to the end of the file.
+When the file opens, add the following line of code to the end of the file.

 Php_value upload_max_filesize 1000M

 Php_value memory_limit 3000M